 Vitamix 64oz Container Tall Standard

-It's more narrow than the low profile Vitamix 4 inch wide base, making it easier to make smaller portions
+• It's more narrow than the low profile Vitamix 4 inch wide base, making it possible to process small, medium and large batches (i.e. no need to purchase an additional, smaller Vitamix container.

 Vitamix 64oz Container Low Profile